BlackBip/Ti-Basic-BTC-Miner/README.md

 - **A good youtube video on that subject** : https://www.youtube.com/watch?v=UZBZPOEVyJA

 ## Future of this project
 I don't plan to make a lot of changes to this project, it was done in 2 days to prove how slow those calculators are.
 It is actually pretty amazing that they can actually do all of this stuff in some ways - and that you can do it with 10 strings.
 I could optimise it a little more, make a loop that will increase the nonce until the block is solved, but it's well too slow anyway.
-I know that it would be faster if it was written in C and compiled in ASM, but that wasn't the point : I did everything directly on the calculator, without tranferring anything from my computer to my calculator.
-And I can't code in C on my calculator.
-I ended up learning a lot a things so it wasn't lost time it the end.
+I know that it would be faster if it was written in C and compiled in ASM, but that wasn't the point : I did everything directly on the calculator, and I can't code in C direclty on my calculator.

 ## How can you help
 If you are better than me in english and see any mistakes, feel free to contact me, that's not my native language.